koarlchen/dxcllistener/README.md

 A listener to listen for new spots from a DX cluster.

-The received spots will be parsed by the [dxclparser](https://github.com/koarlchen/dxclparser).
+Each received spot will be parsed and sent to registered receivers.
 See `example/` folder for exemplary usage.

 ## Supported DX-Clusters